Dikshan11/portfolio-simple-website/README.md

 🚀 Features

-💥Sbout Me and Contact sections
+💥Sbout Me and Contact sections.
-💥Pure HTML and CSS – no frameworks or JavaScript
+💥Pure HTML and CSS – no frameworks or JavaScript.

 📁 Technologies Used
 🔷HTML5